Alexander Williams Tolbert

 PDF

 (2023).
-Race and Causation.
+Philosophy of race and causation ii: Potential replies.
 Philosophy Compass (forthcoming).

 (2023).
 Reconciling Individual Probability Forecasts.
 Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency.